YangPiCui/ErgonomicVerticalKeyboard/README.md

 # The Design and Making of a Vertical Keyboard
+## Introduction
+A sore neck, and sore little fingers?
+Developing a stretched forth neck and a hump back?
+(A broken posture is terrible for attracting the opposite sex.)
+The keyboard and the mouse are to be blamed, because they force our hands to lay flat on the desk pronated.
 ## Requirements:

 1. Hands can rest on the desk with palms facing each other.
 This relaxes the shoulder and straightens the spine.